andivis/crunchbase/README.md

 ## Installation

-1. If you're on Windows, you can go to this repository url, click `clone or download` then `download zip`.

-    Extract the zip file on your computer, enter the folder you extracted, double click `main.bat`.

-    Otherwise do the steps below.

-2. Make sure Python 3.8 or higher and git are installed.
+1. Make sure Python 3.8 or higher and git are installed.

     Windows: